zivserphos/mongo-weekly-task/README.md

 answers:[<br>
 " A new way to extract elements from an object or an array" , <br>
 "A Memory Management feature that helps the garbage collector in js",<br>
-"Document Object Model is a programming interface for HTML and XML documents"],<br>
+"Document Object Model is a programming interface for HTML and XML documents" <br>
+],<br>
  difficulty:8 <br>
  }])